abdullahmsalama/udacity_dataeng/project4_udacity_datalake_spark/README.md

 etl.py: as the name suggests, responsible for extracting the data from S3, processing and transforing the data using Spark and loading them to another bucket in S3.

 - data

-	contains the data represented in song-data.zip and log-data.zip.
+	This folder contains the data represented in song-data.zip and log-data.zip.
 The data on this repo is empty as the original data is huge!

 ### Run steps